Tips for managing holiday stress

-The end of the year comes with plenty to look forward to, but it can also be a time of increased stress.
+There is plenty to look forward to at the end of the year, but it can also be a time of increased stress.
 Unmanaged stress can have negative effects on health

 Set realistic goals